arvigeus/AZ-204/Exercises/Create resources by using the Microsoft .NET SDK v3/README.md

 # Create resources by using the Microsoft .NET SDK v3

-In this exercise you create a console app to perform the following operations in Azure Cosmos DB:
+In this exercise, you create a console app to perform the following operations in Azure Cosmos DB:

 - Connect to an Azure Cosmos DB account
 - Create a database